What Activepieces Does

 The workflow automation market has been dominated by closed platforms like Zapier and Make, with n8n as the primary open-source alternative.
-Activepieces enters this space with a distinctive proposition: true MIT licensing that imposes zero restrictions on how you use, modify, embed, or distribute the platform.
+Activepieces enters this space with a distinctive proposition: MIT Expat licensing for the core/open portions, with enterprise directories separately licensed.
 This review evaluates whether Activepieces delivers enough capability to justify choosing it over established alternatives.

 The visual flow builder is clean and approachable.
 Automations are built by connecting triggers to action steps in a vertical flow layout.
 Each step is configured through forms rather than code — select an integration, authenticate, map fields, and the connection is live.
 For users coming from Zapier, the paradigm is immediately familiar.
 The builder is less technically powerful than n8n's canvas (no parallel branches or complex routing) but achieves its goal of making automation accessible to non-developers.